Many who visit the well-known Erskine Falls in Lorne are oblivious to the impressive Straw Falls, just 400 meters further along the river.

 They were far more impressive than I had imagined.
 We spent some time setting up tripods and trying desperately to get some angles that do the falls justice.
 I won’t lie – it was tricky.
 But rewarding.

 After we were finished shooting, I suggested to Brad that we attempt to find Splitter Falls, which were apparently about another kilometer further along the river.
-At Straw Falls, it appears the track has ended, however if you search through the fallen debris, you'll eventually make out the path.
-It continues along the river, so we headed that way - stay tuned for the blog post!
+At Straw Falls, it appears the track has ended, however if you search through the fallen debris, you’ll eventually make out the path.
+It continues along the river, so we headed that way – head there with us!

 |Last visit||September 2017|